tobixen/calendar-cli/README.md

 Status
 ------

 This is work in progress.
-Writing to calendars seems to work, and I'm using it actively for adding stuff to my calendars - taking out the agenda is not completed yet.
+Writing to calendars seems to work, and I'm using it actively for adding stuff to my calendars - taking out the agenda is also possible, but could need more work.

 This is written in python2 as some of the libraries being used aren't available in python3.